Tangcal: Tribal leader who fought against American invasion

 Datu Mayoma was one of the Moro tribe who held and fight the American soldiers at the time of American invasion.
 His remain is in Barangay Linao where he holds and fight with American troops.

 During the American escalation the lanao del Norte, Datu Mayoma had learned that the American troops were going direction to Tangcal, then he goes to the middle of mountain they called it now Barangay Linao to deck for his small Camp.
 Few days later, American troops are now reached barangay Linao where small Camp Datu Mayoma located and he is there alone and waiting them.

 According to the old elders story, Datu Mayoma made a traditional ceremonial first (Sagayan in maranao term) before he start to fight against American troops, however and on other hand, easy to the American troops to kill him since ceremonial takes almost an hour, for that when he starts to strike using his sword aiming to the American soldiers, on process they just fire at him because they are ready and watching.

 Community Practice before Martial Law

 Tangcal before was one of the very peaceful municipality in Lanao del Norte.
 Muslim (Maranao Tribe) and Non-Muslim (Christian) they live together as one Community.
 Most of the Muslim Male married with Christian Female, and their children are peacefully live together.
 There is Traders Market where Muslims from interior areas and Christians from urvan areas particular in Kolambugan exchange their goods and traditional items.

 There was a Christian church build in Barangay Small Banisilon but it was destroyed during Martial Law.
 There was a schedule of Disco Club gatherings "Baylehan in bisaya term" where all young ladies and young gentlemen including their parents were they meet together just for exchange of cultural and social life.
-There was also a Contest Competition Program for Mister and Miss of Municipality of Tangcal, which one of the contestant that time who won for Miss Tangcal is Sittie Fatima Mangansan Mutia-Tomawis a Municipal Mayor of Tangcal.
+There was also a Contest Competition Program for Mister and Miss of Municipality of Tangcal.

-However and suddenly, all the practices has been totally stopped when Late Aleem Ansari Mangansan Mutia an Elder Brother of Mayor Sittie Fatima Mangansan Mutia-Tomawis who came from abroad for Islamic Study.
-Aleem Anshari had advised his Sisters and Brothers and announced in the Public Mosque that those practices (Disco and Mister and Miss Tangcal) are "Sin" to Islam.